 With the new semester arriving sooner than you think (sorry to burst your bubble, friends), it might be time to assess your living situation.
-Guessing by the fact that you clicked on this title, you’re either planning to live alone or at least have some interest in what it might be like.
-And, perhaps you decided you don’t like living with roommates, even though you did everything right when it comes to living with other students.
+Guessing by the fact that you clicked on this article, you’re either planning to live alone or at least have some interest in what it might be like.
+And, perhaps you've decided you don’t like living with roommates, even though you did everything right when it comes to living with other students.
 Or, you just wanted a new adventure and decided living alone was going to be one of them.
-Finding studios or one-bedroom apartments in the Netherlands isn’t impossible, and living alone as a student can be a fun experience.
-But, enough assumptions from our end.
-What matters is, you want to know the perks of living alone!
+Finding studios or one-bedroom apartments in the Netherlands isn’t impossible and living alone as a student can be a fun experience.
+But, enough assumptions from our end, what matters is you want to know the perks of living alone!
 Well, look no further, because we have all the insider know-how right here…

 You can have people over whenever you want

 You can also kick out these people whenever you want.

 This is one of the best perks of living alone, introvert or not.
 With an apartment full of people, you never really have alone time.
 Sure, you have your own room, if you’re lucky, but the flat will always be busy.
 Gone are the days of your roommates using your towels, or barging into your room when you were cramming for your exam the night before.
 Since you don’t have to share a space, you can be sure that your personal space is always respected!
 If you live alone, you can choose when you invite friends over and when they leave.
 Hello, peace and quiet.

 No longer do you have to compromise about which sofa you want or if that Star Wars poster is too much (it never is).
 One of the perks of living alone is that you can choose exactly what you want to put in your space.
 If you want neon green sofas, go for it.
 You can choose exactly what kitchen appliances you want for your new student pad.